top of page

 The time and energy spent looking for the cause of the failed print has cost many a 3D printing maker money in support, parts, and reputation.
 Only to find out, after the fact, that it was the cheap filament causing the problem all along.
 Now that cheap filament doesn’t seem like such a bargain, after all!

 We are the largest US manufacturer of high quality 3D printing filaments with an unparalleled selection of materials, colors, and sizes.
-All Keene Village Plastics 3D printer filaments are manufactured in Euclid, Ohio, USA with top quality raw materials and 3-Axis laser-controlled precision providing the highest class of products for the 3D printing industry.
+All Village Plastics 3D printer filaments are manufactured in East Longmeadow, MA, USA with top quality raw materials and 3-Axis laser-controlled precision providing the highest class of products for the 3D printing industry.

 bottom of page